CDRH/datura/projects/oscys/schema.md

 * **principalInvestigators** (multivalued)
 * **place** (solr lat/long type) (for now, I am assuming each document has only one place. we may need to reevaluate in the future)
 * **placeName** (name for the place above, or may be used without the lat/long)
 * **recipient** (a singular field for the recipient(s), used for sorting.
-If there are multiple recipients, they will be alphabetized  i.e. “Boggs, Jeremy; Earhart, Amy; Graham, Wayne”
+If there are multiple recipients, they will be alphabetized  i.e. "Boggs, Jeremy; Earhart, Amy; Graham, Wayne"
 * **recipients** (multivalued field containing the names from above - <field>Boggs, Jeremy</field>, <field>Earhart, Amy</field>, <field>Graham, Wayne</field>)

 ### CDRH specific categorization (all pulled directly from the profileDesc)